Richland Hospital’s Medical Imaging Department

-Doctors and technicians at The Richland Hospital are using the Aquilion 16 CT system, by Toshiba.
+Doctors and technicians at The Richland Hospital are using the GE Revolution EVO CT Scanner.
 It is among the most advanced in the field, making CT exams at the Richland Hospital safer, more comfortable, and more accurate than ever.

-According to the technologists who perform tests using this piece of equipment, “The new scanner is faster and capable of doing more tests than the scanner we had before.
-It takes about 15 seconds to complete an abdominal/pelvis CT scan now compared to about 15 minutes with the old scanner.”
+According to the technologists who perform tests using this piece of equipment, “The new scanner is faster and capable of producing more tests than the scanner we had prior to this.
+It takes about 15 seconds to complete an abdominal/pelvis CT scan now, compared to about 15 minutes with the scanner we were using previously.”

 The Latest in Digital Mammography